How to apply? Grants and tenders/procurements

 Overview of the projects (including open CfP/ITT)

 Below you will find an overview of ongoing projects linking to the specific procurement/grants documentation.
-The upcoming calls for 2017-2018 are listed according to the 2016 grants plans (links: Galileo Exploitation 2016 Grants Plan; EGNOS 2016 Annual Grants Plan) and procurement plans (link).
+The upcoming calls for 2017-2018 are listed according to the Galileo Exploitation 2018 Grants Plan and the EGNOS 2018 Annual Grants Plan.

 Updates are made on a regular basis.

 The description of nature and scope of services given is only indicative, aimed at outlining the concept in broad terms.
 It may need substantial adjustments.
 It shall not be considered final or binding.

 |Enhanced RX for autonomous driving/navigation||Transversal||Grant||Published on 27/09/2018.
 Submission deadline: 01/03/2019|

 |Multi-frequency multipurpose antenna for Galileo||Transversal (professional & mass market)||Grant||Published on: 18/10/2018.
 Submission deadline: 08/03/2019|